Dates: January – April

 We enjoy a last skiing day back in the French Alps and in the heart of the Chamonix valley.
 Les Grands Montets ski area offers nice long runs and some great off piste options.
 If that’s not enough for you, join our local Mountain Guide to ski down the famous Valle Blanche glacier run (only for Expert skiers, not included in the package price).

-We’re happy to organize a shuttle back to Geneva airport for you or an other Hotel night in the Chamonix valley.
+We’re happy to organise a shuttle back to Geneva airport for you or an other Hotel night in the Chamonix valley.

 - Max. group size: 7 skiers